RobinQu/RDataKit/README.md

 * RDataContext

-    * Manifest of the core data stack
+  Manifest of the core data stack.
+Holding the primary `NSManagedObjectContext` and `NSPersistenceCoordinator`.

     * RTraditonalDataContext
         * Data operations are synced across threads using notifications
     * RNestedDataContext
         * Data operations are synced across threads using nested `NSManagedObjectContext`.
 Possibly causing deadlocks.
 * RDataService
-    * Subclass of `AFHTTPRequestOperationManager` of [AFNetworking 2.0](https://github.com/AFNetworking/AFNetworking)
+    * Subclass of `AFHTTPRequestOperationManager` of [AFNetworking 2.x](https://github.com/AFNetworking/AFNetworking)
 * RModel
     * Subclass or `NSManagedObject`
     * Helpers for dealing with remote RESTful API, like create `createWithObject:callback:`